Loading figure…

 Read twice and referred to the Committee on Environment and Public Works.

-Why: Sponsoring a resolution to disapprove an EPA rule related to air quality undermines the stated commitment to climate change policy and environmental protection.
+Why: Sponsoring a resolution to disapprove an EPA rule related to emissions standards directly undermines the stated commitment to cutting emissions and addressing climate change.

 View source →Mar 9, 2026 · Congress.gov